• Skip to primary navigation

 Vegan Pinto Bean Soup Recipe

-The best vegan pinto bean soup recipe from scratch.
+The best vegan pinto bean soup from scratch.
 Naturally thick and creamy like a stew but without the addition of any thickeners.
 It boasts deep layers of smoky flavors from Mexican seasonings, smoked paprika, bay and thyme.
-Serve over brown rice or wipe your bowls clean with a chunk of this crusty bread.
+VIDEO!

 Pinto Bean Soup

-There’s no need for ham hocks, bacon, sausage or any meat at all in this good for you, hearty vegetarian / vegan pinto bean soup.
+There’s no need for ham hocks, bacon, sausages or any kind of meat at all in this good for you, hearty pure vegetarian / vegan pinto bean soup.
+Serve over brown rice or wipe your bowl clean with a chunk of this home made crusty bread.

-1-Pot goodness, simple, delicious and easy to make, It’s also gluten-free and can be made a stew or a soup by simply adjusting the water quantity.
+1-Pot goodness, simple, delicious and super easy to make.
+It’s also naturally gluten-free and can be made a stew or a soup by simply adjusting the water quantity.
 Add more water for a thinner consistency or cook longer and reduce until thick to your liking.
-You can literally just throw everything inside a heavy bottom stock pot, simmer away and you are guaranteed a healthy nutrient packed hearty meal.
+You can literally just throw everything inside a heavy bottom soup pot, simmer away and you are guaranteed a healthy nutrient packed hearty meal in no time.

 • Dried Pinto Beans – Nutritious beans native to Mexico, their texture is somewhere between starchy and creamy with a mild but earthy flavor that takes on the beautiful aromas of the broth.
 It’s important to rinse and soak them for at least 6 hours or overnight for the best melt in your mouth buttery texture.
 Alternatively Italian Borlotti beans can be used where available but please NO Canned Beans!